 - Complicated and disorganized bidding processes with little to no guidance

 - Lack of standardization for part numbers and names

 - OEMs make buying decisions based on price – not enough consideration for quality and timely delivery

 - Staffing issues – difficult to find reliable, skilled employees

 - Need to be able to better identify root causes for problems

 Through the NYS Rail Supply Chain Initiative, ESD and FuzeHub will continue to work with members of the transit industry to address these challenges and concerns.

 If you’d like to know more about the initiative and how it can benefit your organization, schedule a free consultation with a FuzeHub matching specialist.
-To be invited to future events, fill out this company profile form.
+To be invited to future events, please contact us.